 In addition to that, chewing and licking stimulates a release of endorphins, which reduce anxiety and provide loads of mental stimulation.
 So if you have a dog with phobias or separation anxiety, bully sticks (or any long lasting chew for that matter) could help them.

-On the downside, bully sticks are extremely high in calories.
+Bully sticks are extremely high in calories.
 The mean caloric density of a bully stick is 15 kcal/inch, which means a small, 6-inch bully stick is approximately 90 calories!
 To put that into perspective, that could be anywhere between nine and 30 percent of the daily calorie requirement for a dog, depending on the size.
 That’s a lot for a treat.

-In addition to that, bully sticks have gained some bad press for being contaminated with bacteria.
+As well as being highly calorific, bully sticks have gained some bad press for being contaminated with bacteria.
 Naturally, any product which is ‘all-natural’ will have had minimal processing, which means harmful bacteria can still remain on it.
 The more processed it is (for example, irradiation, baking at a high heat, or using chemicals to sanitise it), the safer it is from contamination.
 But those processes take away from the fact that one of the most common reasons why people like bully sticks is that they are natural.

 In 2018, the FDA announced a major recall of thousands of bully sticks due to contamination with Salmonella.
 But Salmonella is not the only bacteria which has been associated with bully sticks in the past.
 A study in 2013 showed out of 26 bully sticks, three were contaminated, each with a different type of bacteria; Clostridium difficile, Staphylococcus aureus (MRSA), and Escherichia coli.
 Those are some dangerous pathogens!

-Beef allergies: Bully sticks are made up mainly of protein, so if your dog suffers with beef allergies, it will certainly cause adverse effects.
+Bully sticks are made up mainly of protein, so if your dog suffers with beef allergies, it will certainly cause adverse effects.

 In addition to these risks, since bully sticks are very high in calories, they should not be given to dogs who are overweight.